+Recreational Math.
 Cycloid Optical Illusion Will Boggle Your Mind.
 Optical illusions typically prey on your mind’s ability to fill in blanks in the visual stimulus it is receiving.

 Sometimes this can be so strong, your mind continues to be tricked even after it has been explained.
 Case in point: this video from brusspup, purveyor of mind-melting illusions.
 The video looks like a wheel made out of eight white circles is rolling around inside of a large, red circle.
 That’s not what is actually happening, as the video will explain: I don’t know about you, but even after it was explained and the lines were taken away, my brain still wanted to see it as a rolling wheel.
-So how does this illusion actually work?
-The entire principle is based on cycloids; half circle shapes that are created by a fixed point on the rim of a circle.
-Image credit: Zorgit, via WikiMedia Commons Based off of this principle, the curved line can be represented linearly.
+Matematicas Visuales.
+In MatematicasVisuales you will find visual expositions of mathematical concepts.

 XCalc is a free Java Applet which offers a graphing calculator for any mobile phone which runs Java (which is nearly all of them now!)
 Think about the possibilities for classes that do not yet have access to graphing calculators!
 While limited (it does not yet have a trace facility) it DOES offer 2d and 3d graphing which is quite fast and powerful.
 Well worth a play!

 Mathematics Assessment.
 Authentic Assessment in Mathematics Home Page.
 The Geometry Forum Summer '94 Workshop at Swarthmore College, Swarthmore, PA.

+The goal of this project was to collect and organize available INTERNET resources on Authentic Mathematical Assessment applicable to Secondary Schools.
 MacTutor History of Mathematics.
 Sage: Open Source Mathematics Software.
 Jim Loy's Mathematics Page.
 Go to my home page Participate in The Most Pleasing Rectangle Web Poll which recently moved to jimloy.com.